 If you only watch on-demand or catch up programmes on services other than BBC iPlayer, and never watch any live TV on any platform, then you do not need a TV Licence.

-What happens you’re caught watching TV without TV Licence Coverage?
+What happens if you’re caught watching TV without TV Licence Coverage?

 The maximum penalty for downloading, watching or recording live TV programmes illegally is £1000.
 This does not include legal and compensatory costs you may be ordered to pay.
 There is a national database of licensed and unlicensed addresses, and enforcement officers may visit you to confirm whether your address is covered.
 Additionally, detector vans can detect the use of TV receiving equipment at specifically targeted addresses.